First Hundred Years' War: Consolidation of Capetian conquests

-John and Philip finally agreed to a truce in Thouars, on 13 October 1206.
-For Philip Augustus, it was then necessary to stabilize these rapid conquests.
+For Philip, it was then necessary to stabilise these rapid conquests.
 Since 1204, Philip published an order imposing the use of Norman, instead of Angevin, currency.
 Philip Augustus also built the castle of Rouen, an imposing fortress of Philippian style and the locus of Capetian power in Normandy.

-From 1206 to 1212, Philip Augustus strove to strengthen his territorial conquests.
 Capetian domination was accepted in Champagne, Brittany, and Auvergne, but the counties of Boulogne and Flanders remain reluctant.
 Renaud de Dammartin, Count of Boulogne, became a primary concern.
 Despite the favors of Philip Augustus, who married in 1210 his son Philip Hurepel to Matilda, daughter of Renaud, he continued to negotiate with the enemy camp.
 The suspicions of Philip took shape when the count began to fortify Mortain, in western Normandy.
 In 1211, Philip went on the offensive, taking Mortain, Aumale and Dammartin.
 Renaud de Dammartin fled to the county of Bar, and was no longer an immediate threat.

-Anti-French coalition
+Anti-Capetian coalition

 The incredible success of Philip Augustus soon brought all of his rivals to unite against him.
 The opposition formed in 1212.
 John allied with his nephew, Otto IV, Holy Roman Emperor, who was currently facing an internal crisis within the Empire in which the French supported Otto's opposition, Philip of Swabia.
 Renaud de Dammartin was the real architect of the coalition.
 He had nothing to lose when he went to Frankfurt to seek the support of Otto and England, where he paid homage to John.
 Hostilities between Philip and John resumed immediately.

 At the same time, the first operations of the Albigensian Crusade, led by French barons, saw the quarrel between Raymond VI, Count of Toulouse and the Crusaders.
 Philip Augustus refused to intervene and focused on the English danger.
 He gathered his barons in Soissons on 8 April 1213, ordering his son Louis to lead the expedition against England and won the support of all his vassals, except one, Ferdinand, Count of Flanders, whom he himself had installed two years earlier.
 Philip then sought further support, particularly with Henry I, Duke of Brabant.
 After some hesitation, Pope Innocent III on the other hand chose to support John, which provided moral support, but no direct military advantage.
 The preparations of the conflict persisted: the initial project of Philip, who wanted to invade England, was thwarted when his fleet was attacked by the enemy coalition at the Battle of Damme in May 1213.
 The following month saw Philip and Louis strive against the counties of Boulogne and Flanders.
 The northern cities were almost all devastated.